bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/introduction-to-html/marking-up-a-letter-finished/index.md

 Dr Eleanor Gaye

-University of Awesome motto: “Be awesome to each other.” -- The memoirs of Bill S Preston, Esq
+University of Awesome motto: "Be awesome to each other.” -- The memoirs of Bill S Preston, Esq